minfux/website/content/blogs/thinkpad-lid-replacement/index.md

 ### Remove the antennas from the lid

 Start by wedging a tool under the plastic piece with the golden traces on it and pry it apart.
 Then grab it and peel away the copper tape from the lid.
 Ideally you want to preserve the tape because we are going to be reattaching it to the new lid.
-Perform a similar procedure for the smaller connection as shown in the image.
+Perform a similar procedure for the smaller connection, as shown in the image.
 Also remove the beige-colored conductive tape in this step.
 Repeat for both antenna pairs.

 ![More antenna wires](img/antenna.jpg "*Antenna wires inside the LCD assembly.*")

 ### Remove the hinges and brackets from the lid

-After you have removed the antenna connectors, you can unscrew the screws holding the hinges to the lid and remove them along with the two metal brackets on each side of the lid holding the wires down.
+After you have removed the antenna connectors, you can unscrew the screws holding the hinges to the lid and remove them, along with the two metal brackets on each side of the lid holding the wires down.
 You can now fully remove the antenna wires from the lid.

 ### Remove the ribbon cable

 Start by disconnecting the ribbon cable from the module and slowly peel it off the lid.
-Once you've peeled to the intersection where the cable joins the LED cable you can then peel that cable, starting from where LED is.
-After that you can remove the rest of the cable that is routed near the bottom edge of the lid.
+Once you've peeled to the intersection where the cable joins the LED cable, you can then peel that cable, starting from where the LED is.
+After that, you can remove the rest of the cable that is routed near the bottom edge of the lid.

 ![Camera module](img/camera.jpg "*Camera module with its ribbon cable.*")